custom-cards/button-card/README.md

 - `entity_picture`: This needs to return a path to a file or a url as a string.
 - `icon`: This needs to return a string in the format `mdi:icon`
 - All the styles in the style object: This needs to return a string
-- All the value of the state object, appart when the operator is `regex`
+- All the value of the state object, apart from when the operator is `regex`
   - `operator: template`: The function for `value` needs to return a boolean
   - Else: The function for `value` needs to return a string or a number
 - All the `custom_fields` (Support also HTML rendering): This needs to return a string or an `` html`<elt></elt>` `` object